pzhp/pzhp1.github.io/_posts/2018-4-14-Concurrency-Pattern.md

 categories: C++,javascript,go
 ---

-Concurrency is not only about execute task by multi-thread/coroutines, but also about execute task by event loop (javascript) or select/epoll function.
 In this paper, we disucss the concurrency pattern changed from callback, promise/future, to async/await and channel.
+Many program language supoort these patterns partially or fully.
+We will study the key idea across C++, Javascript Go etc.

 # Callback
 Before talked about callback, give an example about poll.